The Right Questions to Ask During an Interview

 Amplifying

 Amplifying questions sometimes aren’t questions at all.
 Sports reporters commonly use this technique.
 After a game, the reporter reminds a player about a specific play.
-Without even asking a question, the player generally will start speaking about the play they mentioned.
+Without even asking a question, the player will generally start speaking about the play they mentioned.
 Practicing this technique, along with active listening and non-questioning (silence), can lead to answers.

 Clarifying